Let the sun shine in!

 Use a Thermometer

 Science is all about precision, it may not be the coolest method, but it certainly produces results.
-Always keep a thermometer handy when grilling your meat to easily check if the food is ready to not only a safe temperature but the optimum serving temperature.
+Always keep a thermometer handy when grilling your meat to easily check if the food is not only a safe temperature but the optimum serving temperature too.

 Clean Your Grill with an Onion